VladKha/MovieNet/README.md

 ## How to Contribute
 Find any bugs or want to improve?
 Contributions are welcome!

-1. Fork this repository.
+- Fork this repository.
 ![Fork Icon](README_resources/fork-icon.png)

-2. Clone this repository to your desktop to make changes.
+- Clone this repository to your desktop to make changes.
 ```sh
 $ git clone {YOUR_REPOSITORY_CLONE_URL}
 $ cd MovieNet
 ```
-3. Once you've pushed changes to your local repository, you can issue a pull request by clicking on the green pull request icon.
+- Once you've pushed changes to your local repository, you can issue a pull request by clicking on the pull request icon.
 ![Pull Request Icon](README_resources/pull-request-icon.png)

 ## Screenshots